 It’s time to eat the frozen carrots in your fridge.
 Here are some simple recipes you can start with.

 This easy glazed carrot recipe is affordable yet tasty.
-With the combination of sweetness and spice, this is a side dish you’ll never get tired munching even if the main course is served.
+With the combination of sweetness and spice, this is a side dish you’ll never get tired of munching even if the main course is served.

 Yes, vegetables are suitable for dessert recipes too.
 This carrot cake will definitely satisfy your sweet cravings without the guilt that usually follows.
 Not too sweet but definitely tasty.